appliedrelevance/epibus/doc/modbus_action.md

-## Epibus _Modbus Action_ DocType
+## EpiBus _Modbus Action_ DocType

 ### Overview
-The Epibus Modbus Action DocType is designed to control or monitor Modbus I/O ports.
+The EpiBus Modbus Action DocType is designed to control or monitor Modbus I/O ports.
 It is triggered by a hook that watches for the `on_submit` event on Stock Entry documents.
 When a Stock Entry is submitted, the Modbus Action iterates over the Item entries in the document and triggers the action associated with the source warehouse.

 ### Fields Description